wilsonliaows/docs/features/trigger-conditions.md

 If the field you specify is left blank in the application you are using, the **Doesn’t contain** condition will not count it, and no event will be picked up.
 This can be circumvented by using the **Is true** or **Is not true** conditions with a string formula, as shown in the **Is true** section below, or by pairing it with the **Is present** condition.

+### Valid types
+This condition is only valid for array and string data types.

 ### Examples
 | Input             | Condition               | Output |
 |-------------------|-------------------------|--------|